Tunable data consistency levels in Azure Cosmos DB

 - In the Azure portal, in the Jumpbar, click Azure Cosmos DB.

-- In the Azure Cosmos DB blade, select the database account to modify.
+- In the Azure Cosmos DB page, select the database account to modify.

-- In the account blade, click Default consistency.
+- In the account page, click Default consistency.

-In the Default Consistency blade, select the new consistency level and click Save.
+In the Default Consistency page, select the new consistency level and click Save.

 Consistency levels for queries

 By default, for user-defined resources, the consistency level for queries is the same as the consistency level for reads.
 By default, the index is updated synchronously on each insert, replace, or delete of an item to the Cosmos DB container.
 This enables the queries to honor the same consistency level as that of point reads.
 While Azure Cosmos DB is write optimized and supports sustained volumes of writes, synchronous index maintenance and serving consistent queries, you can configure certain collections to update their index lazily.
 Lazy indexing further boosts the write performance and is ideal for bulk ingestion scenarios when a workload is primarily read-heavy.